 Welcome to the Department of Natural Sciences at Shawnee State University!

-The Department of Natural Sciences at Shawnee State University offers challenging and rigorous Baccalaureate degrees in Biology, Chemistry, Geology, and Physics.
-In conjunction with the School of Education, we also offer four degrees with grades 7 – 12 teaching licensure.
+The Department of Natural Sciences at Shawnee State University offers challenging and rigorous baccalaureate degrees in biology, chemistry, and geology.
+In conjunction with the School of Education, we also offer four science education programs with grades 7 – 12 teaching licensure.

 For students interested in pursuing a career in medicine, pharmacy, or other biomedical fields, our BS biology and chemistry degrees are excellent preparation.